athinakantis/illusia_ry/README.md

    Are you merging into DEV or main?

 2. Do not add test functions/data to DEV.
 Keep it on a separate branch for yourself.
-   This clutters the code and makes it more confusing for your teammates.
+   This clutters the code and makes it more confusing for your teammates and takes time to clean up.
    Actual tests are fine